robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I applied it the best I knew how, then glanced at Celeste.
 She was biting her lip.
 I sighed.

 "So, this is the fun bit," she said.
-"You look— okay.
+"You look —  okay.
 We'll do refinements later."

 "How long will we be out?"